Darrell L. Crapps

 General Schultz is a licensed commercial pilot (Commercial and Multi-Engine Land Instrument Rating).
 He is a 1963 graduate of Le Mars Community School in Iowa, holds a B.S. degree in Management from Upper Iowa University, and masters in Public Administration from Shippensburg University.

-William E. (Kip) Ward is the Senior Advisor to the President and CEO of SENTEL Corp.
-He has advisory responsibility for expanding SENTEL's operational programs in the global sector.
+William E. (Kip) Ward is the President and COO of SENTEL Corp.
 SENTEL Corporation is ideally positioned to provide its engineering and logistics solutions to an ever increasing set of international partners.

 A retired Army General Officer, Ward, the inaugural Commander of the United States Africa Command (AFRICOM), successfully established the nation's newest and uniquely positioned interagency geographic command responsible for all U.S. defense and security activities on the African continent and its island nations with staff representatives from State, Commerce, Treasury, Homeland Security and other U.S. Cabinet Departments and Agencies.
 Prior to commanding AFRICOM where his visionary leadership promoted the value of forging relationships, creating partnerships, enhancing regional cooperation and the importance of sustained security engagement in pursuing U.S. national interests, Ward was the Deputy Commander, United States European Command, responsible for the Command's day to day activities.